fitzgen/rust-conf-2019/slides.md

 ???

 * so I invented this brand new thing which I call "user constants"
-    * they let me tweak constant values across runs of the program without recompiling it
+    * they let me tweak constant values in between runs of the program without recompiling it
     * you might know them by the name "environment variables"